 - fluctuations and excursions of LÚvy processes.

 I earned a B.A. in mathematics and physics from Oberlin College in May of 2008, with highest honors in mathematics.
 I completed a Ph.D. in mathematics at the UC Berkeley in December of 2013, supervised by Jim Pitman.
 My dissertation studied a path transformation and fluctuations of random walks and Brownian motion.
-From 2014-2016 I worked with Matthias Winkel at Oxford, studing stochastic processes on the space of real trees (or continuum random trees).
+From 2014-2016 I worked with Matthias Winkel at Oxford, studing stochastic processes on the space of continuum trees.

 University of Washington